EMDK/docs/edge/source/api/serialcomm/SerialComm.md

 **Parameters:**

-data - The byte array that contains the data to write.
+`data` - The byte array that contains the data to write.

-bytesToWrite - The number of bytes to write.
+`bytesToWrite` - The number of bytes to write.

 **Returns:**

-int
+int - Data bytes written.

 **Throws:**